dd2333/DDDebugView/README.md

 License
 -----------------------------------
-  DDPhotoAlbum is released under the MIT license.<br />
+  DDDebugView is released under the MIT license.<br />